Military history of Nigeria during World War II

-Nigeria participated in World War II as a British colony in September 1939, following the government's acceptance of the United Kingdom's declaration of war on Nazi Germany.
-As a British colony, Nigeria entered the war on the side of the Allies.
-Nigeria was a key country in the African theatre of war, serving as a critical part of the Allied strategy in Africa.
-In addition to Nigeria's importance as a staging point in Africa, several Nigerian infantry regiments were raised to serve the British Empire in campaigns in Africa and Asia.
-Throughout the war, 45,000 Nigerian soldiers served in the British Armed Forces in Africa and southeast Asia.
-Nigerian regiments formed the majority of the 81st and 82nd West African Divisions of the British Army.
+Nigeria participated in World War II as a British colony in September 1939, following the government's acceptance of the United Kingdom's declaration of war on Nazi Germany and entering the war on the side of the Allies.
+It was a key country in the African theatre, a critical part of the Allied strategy in Africa.
+In addition to its importance as a staging point in Africa, several Nigerian infantry regiments were raised to serve the British Empire in campaigns in Africa and Asia.
+45,000 Nigerian soldiers served in the British Armed Forces in Africa and southeast Asia, and Nigerian regiments formed the majority of the 81st and 82nd West African Divisions of the British Army.

 Nigerian soldiers fought in most notably Burma and India.
-During the war, none of the commanding officers of the Nigerian corps were from Nigeria, continuing pre-war policies.
-These were instead selected from around the British Commonwealth.
-The first Nigerian officers were selected towards the war's end.
-Nigeria's involvement in the Second World War helped fuel the struggle for independence from colonial rule.
-This was in part because participation of Africans in these wars exposed them to ideas of self-determination and independent rule.
+Continuing pre-war policies, none of the commanding officers of the Nigerian corps were from Nigeria, but were selected from around the British Commonwealth until the first Nigerian officers were selected towards the war's end.
+Nigeria's involvement in the war fueled the struggle for independence from colonial rule, exposing them to ideas of self-determination and independence.

 Outbreak of war

-Nigeria's entry was first marked by a verbal agreement to join the Allied Forces in declaration of war against Germany.
-Nigeria accepted the British invitation to join the war almost unanimously.
-Influential Nigerian political leaders such as Nnamdi Azikiwe and Herbert Macaulay, hitherto critics of British colonial rule, reversed gear and appealed to all Nigerians to support the war effort.
+Nigeria's entry was marked by a verbal agreement to join the Allied Forces in declaration of war against Germany.
+Nigeria accepted Britain's invitation to join the war almost unanimously.
+Influential Nigerian political leaders such as Nnamdi Azikiwe and Herbert Macaulay, hitherto critics of British colonial rule, appealed to all Nigerians to support the war effort.
 Within days of the declaration, the Nigerian War Relief Fund (NWRF) was established, a volunteer fundraising movement designed to increase local support for Britain.
 Initially, the war had significant popular support in Nigeria.
 While many soldiers signed up willingly, there were instances of conscription of Nigerian men, some as young as 16.

 In response to critical manpower shortages following the invasion of Europe by Axis Powers, Britain and France began to look to their colonies for supplies of able-bodied fighting men.
 These men included combatants, military laborers and specialist units, and from 1942 onward, their role transformed from a defensive role in defending their empire in Africa, to an offensive role in repelling Japanese forces in the far eastern parts of the British Empire.
 The Home Office was aware that by sending colonial soldiers to Europe it would risk exposing them to radical political ideas which could eventually destabilize British rule in Africa, and African forces were therefore sent more commonly to South-East Asia.